 - Select the desired wash type.
 The selected wash is now displayed at the top.
-Prior to starting the wash, the operator can change the desired wash type by deselecting the current option before selecting the new option. - Select the desired circuit for the wash. - 3 Press the Start command.
-The Start button turns green. - Once the system is running, the Hold and Abort buttons are available if needed during the wash cycle, and the operator can return to the Main Screen to monitor skid operation.
+Prior to starting the wash, the operator can change the desired wash type by deselecting the previous option before selecting the new option. - 2 Press the Start command.
+The Start button turns green. - Once the system is running, the Hold and Abort buttons are available if needed during the wash cycle, and the operator can return to the Main to monitor skid operation.